SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 This is the **official book site** and any new version will be uploaded there.
 The book is mirrored in the other programming languages mentioned on the website.

-## Discussion Forum for Your Questions
+## Discussion forum for your questions

 Ask your **questions about basic programming book** at the **SoftUni's Facebook page** or in the official **SoftUni discussion forum**:

 <p align="center"><strong><a href="https://www.facebook.com/softuni.org">https://fb.com/softuni.org</a></strong></p>
 <p align="center"><strong><a href="http://forum.softuni.org">http://forum.softuni.org</a></strong></p>

-In these discussion channels you will get **proper response to any question associated with the content of this book** also any other questions about programming.
+In this discussion forum, you will get **proper response to any question associated with the content of this book** also any other programming questions.
 The SoftUni community is so big that you will get a response **within a few minutes**.
-The trainers, assistants and mentors at SoftUni also respond to your questions.
-Note that the forum can hold questions in different languages (English, Bulgarian and others), but if you ask in English, you will get an answer in English.
+The trainers, assistants, and mentors at SoftUni also respond to your questions.
+Note that the forum can hold questions in different languages (English, Bulgarian, and others), but if you ask in English, you will get an answer in English.

-Because of the big number of learners, you can find in the forum practically any **solution of any exercise, shared by your colleague**.
-Thousands of students already got the answer on the same exercise, so if you are late you can check the forum.
+Due to a large number of students, you can find in the forum practically any **solution of any exercise, shared by your colleague**.
+Thousands of students already got the answer to the same exercise, so if you are late you can check the forum.
 Even though the exercises in "Programming Basics" are changing at some point, the sharing at SoftUni is always welcome and encouraged, that's why you will easily find solutions and guidance for any exercise.

-If you do have a specific question, for example if you spend many hours on certain piece of code and it doesn't work correctly, you can always **ask in the forum**.
-You will be surprised how friendly are the SoftUni's forum participants.
+If you have a specific question, for example, if you spend many hours on a certain piece of code and it doesn't work correctly, you can always **ask in the forum**.
+You will be surprised how friendly are SoftUni's forum participants.

-## Official Facebook Page of the Book
+## Official facebook page of the book

 The book has an **official Facebook page** where you can track the news about the book series "Programming Basics", new releases, events and initiatives:

 <p align="center"><strong><a href="https://facebook.com/IntroProgrammingBooks/">fb.com/IntroProgrammingBooks</a></strong></p>

-## License and Distribution
+## License and distribution

 The book is distributed **freely** in electronic format under an open license **[CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)**.

-The book is published and distributed **on paper** by SoftUni and you can buy a hard copy from online bookstores like Amazon.
+The book is published and distributed **on paper** by SoftUni, and you can buy a hard copy from online bookstores like Amazon.

 You can find the **source code** of the book in GitHub: https://github.com/SoftUni/Programming-Basics-Book-Java-EN.

 International Standard Book Number (ISBN): **978-619-00-0636-7**.

-## Reporting Bugs
+## Reporting bgs

 If you find **mistakes**, inaccuracies or bugs in the book, you can report them in the official bug tracker of the project:

 <p align="center"><strong><a href="https://github.com/SoftUni/Programming-Basics-Book-Java-BG/issues">https://github.com/SoftUni/Programming-Basics-Book-Java-BG/issues</a></strong></p>

-We do not promise to fix everything you send us, but we do want to **always improve the quality** of the book, so the reported errors and reasonable suggestions will be reviewed.
+We do not promise to fix everything you send us, but we do want to **continually improve the quality** of the book, so that reported undoubted errors and all reasonable suggestions will be considered.

 ## Enjoy reading!

-Don't forget **to write code** in large quantities, to **test the examples** that you'll find in the end of each chapter and more importantly **to solve the problems from the exercises**.
-You won't learn to program from just reading the book, what will help is to solve as many problems as you can find!
+Don't forget **to write code** in large quantities, to **test the examples** that you'll find at the end of each chapter and more importantly **to solve the tasks from the exercises**.
+You won't learn to program from just reading the book, so solve as many tasks as you can find!